 Footnotes:

-1) There are complicated racial dynamics here.
+1) There are complicated dynamics here.
 In real life, Ben Franklin advocated for the emancipation of slaves and led the first abolitionist society in the colonies, yet he also previously owned slaves.
 In the movie, there's racial/ethnic diversity and friendship, but the lead characters are all white.
+The family provider is also, not coincidentally, a male.

 No comments: